Blog

 Best practices for maintaining cross-functional HR connections include staying in regular contact, providing value to your connections, and fostering a culture of collaboration and knowledge sharing.
 By building trust and respect among cross-functional HR connections, HR professionals can facilitate effective collaboration and innovation within their organization.

-Overall, building cross-functional HR connections for collaboration and innovation is a powerful strategy for HR professionals looking to drive better outcomes for their organization.
+Overall, building cross-functional HR connections for collaboration and innovation is a powerful strategy for HR professionals looking to drive better outcomes for their organizations.
 By following best practices for building and maintaining HR connections, HR professionals can facilitate better problem-solving, knowledge sharing, and innovation, ultimately driving better business outcomes.
 Invest time and effort into building and maintaining cross-functional HR connections, and you'll reap the rewards in the form of improved collaboration and innovation within your organization.

 Authors